bkhartmire/restaurant-review-rails-with-js-app/README.md

   To Do:
   1. Admin User
-  2. Input field for name
-  3. Add price level for restaurants
+  2. Add price level for restaurants
-  4. DRY refactoring
+  3. DRY refactoring